donaldpipowitch/windows-for-developers/README.md

 - Battery life (or stand-by behaviour?) could be better.
 IMHO the MacBook was more responsive after waking up and had lost less energy.
 - In some rare moments I hear coil whine.
 (After a full reboot...?)
 - HDMI would be nice.
+- Opening the book with 180° would be nice.

 ## Windows culture